Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Proof of The Main Theory

 \section{Proof of The Main Theory}

 In this section, we prove our main theoretical results.
-First, we present the technical lemmas that would be useful throughout our proof. \begin{restatable}{lemma}{signProbability} Given variable $b \in \RR^d$, for any random variable $a \in \RR^d$, we have
+First, we present the technical lemmas that would be useful throughout our proof. \begin{lemma} Given variable $b \in \RR^d$, for any random variable $a \in \RR^d$, we have

-where $a_j$ and $b_j$ are the $j^{th}$ components of the vectors $a$ and $b$, respectively. \end{restatable} We use this lemma to calculate the probability that the estimators get a wrong sign of the true gradient, which is inspired by \citet{bernstein2018signsgd}.
+where $a_j$ and $b_j$ are the $j^{th}$ components, respectively. \end{lemma} \begin{proof} The proof follows immediately from Markov's inequality for the last inequality.